BermanLaboratory/Feature_Extraction_By_Finetuning_KimiaNet/docs/README.md

 ```

 ### Final Selection of Patches
-The Top Patches are finally selected On Basis of the Tile Scores and the results of clustering.
+The Top Patches are finally selected On Basis of the Tile Scores and the results of clustering(Artifact Removal).
 [select_patches](/src/data/data_preprocessing/select_patches.py)

+The Number of Patches is hard coded in the file itself (top 500 by default).
+This can be changed in the file.
+Not provided it as command line argument to prevent unwanted errors downstream.

 Arguments for the sript:
-* `cluster` : Path to File with selected Patches after clustering
+* `cluster` : Path to File with selected Patches after clustering(Artifact Removal)
 * `patch_score`: Path to Directory That contains patch score files
 * `dst`: The Path to store the final json file.
-Path format : directory/file_name.json'
+Path format : directory/file_name.json'.

 Sample Command For Running The Script:
 ```shell